cyberbotics/webots-doc/guide/real-robots.md

 - F: Walk forward

 The walking gait used in the controller relies on an inverse kinematics model.
-Further details are available from [BIRG web site](http://birg.epfl.ch/page66584.html).
+Further details are available from [BIRG website](http://birg.epfl.ch/page66584.html).
 The  included controller illustrates a trotting gait showing the best performance so far.
 The turning capabilities of the robot are based on the stride length modulation.
 When the robot is asked to turn right, the stride length of the right side and left side are respectively